Travelling from Cancun to Holbox: All Transport Options

 Colectivos are generally more cramped than the coach-type buses that are the norm in Mexico.
 But, given that you’re saving 100 pesos or so, the choice is yours to make.

 Advance booking is required for Cancún to Chiquilá shuttles.
-Also, don’t forget to book your return or onward journey before heading to Holbox as the WiFi and internet are notoriously bad there.
+Also, don’t forget to book your return or onward journey before getting to Holbox as the WiFi and internet are notoriously bad there.

 Expect to pay between 120 and 200 USD one-way.
 This of course depends on your negotiation skills, the time of year and the time of day.